Job Search Masterclass Application Materials and Communication

 4 The Quick Answer

 Talk about the gap right away.
-State your reason, mention one important thing you learned, and then quickly talk about why you are now very ready for this specific job.
+State your reason, mention one important thing you learned, and then quickly talk about why you are now ready for this specific job.
 This proves you care about the future value you will bring, not just explaining what happened in the past.

 Checking Your Resume: Changing How You See Career Gaps